 - This command disables ISATAP (Intra-Site Automatic Tunnel Addressing Protocol), which is used for connecting IPv6 hosts/networks over an IPv4 network.

 Close the Command Prompt window and restart the computer.

 Type PowerShell, right-click on the result, and select Run as administrator.

 In the PowerShell window, run the following command to get the names of all the network adapters with IPv6 enabled.

 Get-NetAdapterBinding -ComponentID ms_tcpip6

-- Next, execute the below command to disable IPv6 on a specific network adapter.
-Replace “NetAdapterName” with the actual network adapter name you got with the earlier command.
+To display IPv6 on a specific network adapter, run the below command while replacing NetAdapterName with the actual network adapter name you got with the first command.

 Disable-NetAdapterBinding -Name "NetAdapterName" -ComponentID ms_tcpip6

-- (Optional) To turn off IPv6 on all network adapters, use the below PowerShell command.
+To turn off IPv6 on all network adapters, run the following PowerShell command.

 Disable-NetAdapterBinding -Name "*" -ComponentID ms_tcpip6